motizukilucas/godot-study/README.md

 * You can set a grid in the editor

 ## Tips
+* You can just right click some node to change it's type
 * on the error tab of the editor, Godot sometimes points out things that might be very helpfull, such as move_slide function is retuning a value but it's never used
 > this will make movement smoother after colliding with something
 * You can just right click a node and export it as a scene (to instance it later)